Understand what the Bible meant when it was written.

 What changes when you read the Bible in composition order?

 Open a Bible to page one and you'll find two creation stories.
 Different details.
 Different authors.
-Genesis 1 gives us the earth in six days with a rest day on the seventh.
-Genesis 2 gives us the garden and Adam and Eve.
+The first account gives us the earth in six days, with a rest day on the seventh.
+The second gives us the garden and Adam and Eve.
 The Bible's beginning is actually two beginnings.

 66 tracks